neo-one-suite/neo-one/packages/neo-one-website/docs/4-node/6-configuration.md

 ---

-`externalPort` specifies the external port of the node, useful for a deployment when the container ports are different from the cluster port.
+`externalPort` specifies the external port of the node which it can send messages to peers on.
+Typically the same as `network.listenTCP`.

 ### Hot Options